nibsuoogee/weather-app-react/README.md

 1. Obtain node_modules by running "npx create-react-app weather-app-react" in a directory
 2. Remove generated files other than node_modules
 3. Clone this repo into that directory
+4. Install required dependencies.
-4. Run "npm start" in the directory.
+5. Run "npm start" in the directory.
 A development build will be launched (@localhost:3000 by default).

 ## Initial component hierarchy plan